wolfgangasdf/iqp-book/b-qubits-realization.md

 $H$, $V$, $D$ and $A$ polarization vectors.
 ```

-A note: As you will see in quantum information, the bases are truly equivalent - but one has to fix which basis is which.
-Traditionally, the basis which is in polarization space the $H/V$ basis is called the computational basis and denoted by 0 and 1:
+A note: As you will see in quantum information, the bases are truly equivalent - but one has to choose which basis is which.
+Traditionally, the basis which is in polarization space the $H/V$ basis is called the computational basis in quantum information and it is denoted by the 0 and 1 ket vector:

 $$
 |H\rangle\equiv |0\rangle\quad